-All Aspen suppliers and service providers are required to agree to, or acknowledge, the Aspen Code of Conduct for suppliers and service providers when entering into new commercial agreements with Aspen, thereby ensuring that human rights are respected within Aspen's value chain.
+All Aspen suppliers and service providers are required to agree to, or acknowledge, the Aspen Code of Conduct for suppliers and service providers when entering into new commercial agreements with Aspen, thereby ensuring that human rights are respected within our value chain.

-Aspen encourages employees and external stakeholders to report any breaches or suspected breaches of its Code of Conduct, including any possible human rights abuses or infringements in terms of Aspen's whistle-blowers' standard operating procedure.
+We encourage employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of our whistle-blowers' standard operating procedure.
 An independently monitored whistle-blowing hotline, Deloitte's Tip-Offs Anonymous, is operated to ensure that these incidents are brought to the Company's attention and these tip-offs can be made on an anonymous basis.
 All reported incidents are formally recorded and reported to the Social & Ethics Committee for consideration.

-There have been no reports of human rights abuses or infringements during the past year (2014: nil).
+There have been no reports of human rights abuses or infringements during the past year (2016: nil).

-There are a number of other human resource and ethics-related policy documents, procedures and statements applicable throughout the Group, which confirm Aspen's commitment to protecting basic human rights.
+There are a number of other human resource and ethics-related policy documents, procedures and statements applicable throughout the Group, which confirm our commitment to protecting basic human rights.
 These include, among others, the applicable grievance procedures, the Group's whistle-blower procedure and respective recruitment and selection policies.

-Refer to page 44 of Aspen's Sustainability Report available online for the 2015 financial year for further information regarding the Group's commitment to respecting human rights and promoting equality.
+Refer to pages 59 to 62 of Aspen's Integrated Report for the 2017 financial year for further information regarding our commitment to respecting human rights and promoting equality.